 And goddammit, I still fell for him.
 Had the reckless audacity to love him.

 For a small-town girl, I can say I know a thing or two about life.
 Working through college for a degree in Journalism, I struggled my way into the ruthless world of media houses until finally landing at an insignificant position of a junior investigative journalist.
 I call it insignificant because I was always behind the camera, never in front of it.
 The anchors and the newscasters shared the limelight, leaving me in the shadowy recesses.

 One day, I am determined to find my moment of glory, bask in the success of my face recognized by millions.
 I think I should, then, do a coverage on that scientist who thinks he knows it all…, should be fun!

 My success would also disprove his ah-so-knowledgeable claim that our life is actually all about the choices we make, not the subsequent direction it takes.
 It sounded like a riddle until he explained, 'had life followed our self-created roadmap, the essential element of caring and human decency would have been an early casualty'.

 Still sounds like a riddle to me!

-He led me to believe that just like with the magnificent universe, being helpless in controlling our personal destiny, was ultimately good for us because it stimulates the struggle to understand.
+He led me to believe that, as with the magnificent universe, being helpless in controlling our personal destiny was ultimately good for us because it stimulates the struggle to understand.
 That, it is through the trials of helplessness, the grain gets sifted from the chaff.
 ‘Passing through these ordeals,’ he had said, ‘helps win the race.’

 It somehow seemed to make sense then, doesn’t anymore.